notaz/ginge/readme.txt

 gp2xmenu is based on GPH GPL source (http://www.gnu.org/licenses/gpl.html).
-Source is available at http://notaz.gp2x.de/releases/ginge/gp2xmenu.tar.bz2
+Source is available at http://notaz.gp2x.de/releases/ginge/gp2xmenu.tar.bz2 It is separate program and not linked to the remaining portion in any way.

 Ginge may come with some libraries.
 Those libraries are unmodified copies of ones found in root filesystems in GP2X and Wiz and are included to more